angular/angular-cli/README.md

 angular-cli will add reference to `components`, `directives` and `pipes` automatically in the `app.module.ts`.
 If you need to add this references to another custom module, follow this steps:

 1. `ng g module newModule` to create a new module
-2.  you should change directory with `cd newModule` into the `newModule` folder
-3.  call `ng g component newComponent` inside the newly created folder.
+2.  call `ng g component new-module/newComponent` inside the newly created folder.

 This should add the new `component`, `directive` or `pipe` reference to the `newModule` you've created.